-Mints do charge a premium atop of the gold bullion price, to cover labour, tooling and profit, however if the mint is reputable, this shouldn’t be excessively expensive.
+Mints do charge a premium atop of the gold bullion price, to cover labour, tooling and profit, however, if the mint is reputable, this shouldn’t be excessively expensive.

-Be aware of websites and suppliers that sound legitimate, but are actually private companies.
-An example is the London Mint Office, which even bares an official insignia as part of its logo.
-It is infact just a retailer, and will therefore add a mark-up to any coins it sells.
-It is often cheaper and less risky to buy direct from the official mint in question.
+Be aware of websites and suppliers that sound like official institutions, but are actually private companies.
+An example is the London Mint Office, which even bears an official insignia as part of its logo.
+It is in fact just a retailer, and will, therefore need to add a further mark-up to any products it sells to cover its own costs.

 The Krugerrand (as originally struck) contained the memorably gold content of 1 troy ounce.
 Since then, other sizes have been created, including 1/2, 1/4 and 1/10 oz.
 The larger the coin, typically the lower the premium.

 British Gold Sovereigns are also 22 carat, and have been produced in different sizes (named Double Sovereign, Half Sovereign etc).
 Due to their limited supply and historical significance, British Sovereigns trade at a large premium to the gold bullion price.

 Definition of Proof Coins

-Security & Insurance
+Security & insurance

 Gold coin investors, on the other hand, tend to store their coins together, for obvious reasons.
 This means that a theft or accident that affects one of them, will likely affect all of them, wiping the investor out.

 For investors storing their coins at home, upgraded home insurance can be purchased that specifically covers collectable and bullion coins.
-Investors who keep their coins in a bank safety deposit box will still need to take out insurance, however their premiums will likely be lower.
+Investors who keep their coins in a bank safety deposit box may still need to take out insurance, however, their premiums will likely be lower.

 Of course, investing in gold bullion coins is just one of the many ways to invest in commodities, and I don’t personally feel that investing in commodities is suitable for beginners.
 Therefore I encourage you to perform further research before deciding to invest.